LEARNING

 • How do I start?

 The first step is to talk to your doctor.
-Once they prescribe CABENUVA, they’ll walk you through how to switch to CABENUVA and answer any questions that may come up.
+If your doctor decides CABENUVA is a good treatment option for you, they'll walk you through how to switch to CABENUVA and answer any questions that may come up.

 • How much does CABENUVA cost?
 Will my insurance cover CABENUVA?

-After coverage & assistance options, most people are paying $0 for CABENUVA through a specialty pharmacy.*
+After coverage and assistance options, most people are paying $0 for CABENUVA through a Specialty Pharmacy.*

-No matter if you’re insured or not, ViiV is dedicated to helping patients explore ways to afford CABENUVA.
+No matter if you’re insured or not, ViiV Healthcare is dedicated to helping patients explore ways to afford CABENUVA.
 You can learn about insurance coverage and ways to save here.
-You can also call ViiVConnect at 1-844-588-3288 to get live one-on-one support from a trained Access Coordinator to help you understand your personal coverage and costs options, whatever your situation may be.
+You can also call ViiVConnect at 1-844-588-3288 to get live one-on-one support from a trained Access Coordinator.
+They can pre-check your coverage and help you understand your cost options, whatever your situation may be.

 *Individuals may be responsible for varying out-of-pocket costs based on an individual's plan and its benefit design.
 Additional costs may be incurred for product administration.
-Based on Feb 2022 to Jan 2023 data only from specialty pharmacies (on file with ViiV Healthcare).
+Based on Feb 2022 to Jan 2023 data only from Specialty Pharmacies.

 • Why might I have to take starter pills before I start CABENUVA injections?

 Your doctor may want to see if the medicines in CABENUVA are right for you before beginning the long-acting injections.
-In this case, you'd replace your current HIV regimen with these starter pills so you and your doctor can see how your body reacts to the medicine in the pills, which is the same as the medicines in CABENUVA.
+In this case, you'd replace your current HIV regimen with these starter pills so you and your doctor can see how your body reacts to the medicines in the pills, which are the same as the medicines in CABENUVA.

 Once you're receiving regular CABENUVA injections, you won't have to take any more daily HIV pills.

-• What is an Alternative Site for Administration?
+• What is an Alternative Site of Care?

-An Alternative Site for Administration (ASA) is a medical facility that your doctor can refer you to in order to get your ongoing CABENUVA injections.
+An Alternative Site of Care (ASOC) is a medical facility that your doctor can refer you to in order for you to get your CABENUVA injections.
 You will still go to your doctor for your HIV care and other health needs.

-Use the ASA Locator Tool to find an option convenient for you.
+Use the ASOC Locator Tool to find an option convenient for you

-Specialty pharmacies help provide doctor offices and medical facilities with medications that are not typically found in retail pharmacies, such as the CABENUVA injectable treatment.
+Specialty Pharmacies help provide doctor’s offices and medical facilities with medications that are not typically found in retail pharmacies, such as the CABENUVA injectable treatment.

-If your doctor is working with a specialty pharmacy to order your CABENUVA treatment, expect a call from the specialty pharmacy to confirm your coverage and schedule the first shipment.
-You may be required to schedule your CABENUVA refill shipments with a specialty pharmacy before each injection appointment.
+If your doctor is working with a Specialty Pharmacy to order your CABENUVA treatment, expect a call or text from the Specialty Pharmacy to confirm your coverage and schedule the first shipment.
+It may come from a number you don't recognize.
+You may be required to schedule your CABENUVA refill shipments with a Specialty Pharmacy before each injection appointment.

 • What if my doctor can’t offer me CABENUVA?